-Rinzai and Soto Buddhism, which would focus
+Rinzai and Soto Buddhism, which would focus on Zen

 In chapter 19 entitled "Zen Buddhism", Bresnan talks about how Buddhism had transported to Japan where it had flourish into Zen-oriented Buddhism.
 A Tendai scholar-monk named Myoan Eisai would attempt to reform and integrate Buddhism into his own called "school of the Buddha mind" although he claimed to still be a Tendai monk (Bresnan 490).